This week is national Air Quality Awareness Week, and we're encouraging Minnesotans to recognize the impact of poor air quality on human health.

 Wildfires are becoming larger and more frequent during the summer months in the U.S. and Canada, in part due to climate change.
 Warmer temperatures and persistent drought conditions make it easy for fires to start and quickly spread out of control.
 Smoke from these wildfires can travel thousands of miles, and Minnesota has experienced several events over the past few years where wildfire smoke from other states and Canada has produced poor air quality.

 While it may produce beautiful sunsets, wildfire smoke that reaches the ground can affect our health.
 Wildfire smoke contains fine particles that may be harmful to sensitive groups.
 Air quality is measured on a color scale called the Air Quality Index.
 When daily average fine-particle levels reach the orange category, sensitive groups such as children, older adults, and those with respiratory conditions may feel the effects.
-Learn more on the Wildfire smoke webpage.

 Minnesota’s air quality is generally good; we meet all federal standards and usually have only a handful of “bad air” days as measured by the Air Quality Index.
 But even pollutant levels that meet standards can affect the health of people in some areas.
 Healthy air is important for everyone.